opsone-ch/documentation/services/website.rst

 -  phpinfo disabled (visible database credentials from environment variables)
 -  E-Mails get sent to their designated recipient (PHP mail() only, see :doc:`../development/email` for details)

+.. hint:: You can enable phpinfo by setting ``disable_functions=`` to a empty string in ``~/cnf/php.ini`` (don’t forget ``php-reload``).
+Important: phpinfo exposed many infos like environment variables such as database credentials.
+We recommend not to use phpinfo on a publicly accessible website.
+Please be careful and deactivate phpinfo afterwards.

 STAGE
 ^^^^^